-Eucomis autumnalis subsp. autumnalis, Fritillaria autumnalis (basionym), Basilaea undulata, Eucomis regia, Eucomis undulata, Fritillaria longifolia, Ornithogalum undulatum
+Eucomis autumnalis subsp. autumnalis, Fritillaria autumnalis, Basilaea undulata, Eucomis regia, Eucomis undulata, Fritillaria longifolia, Ornithogalum undulatum

 Bloom Time: Mid to late summer

-Eucomis autumnalis is a deciduous, summer growing bulb up to 2 feet (60 cm) tall.
-The bulbs are large, up to 4 inches (10 cm) in diameter, ovoid and give rise to a rosette of large, broad, soft-textured, fleshy, wavy-edged leaves up to 14 inches (35 cm) and up to 3 inches (7.5 cm) wide.
-The inflorescence is a dense, cylindrical raceme on a stout stalk, crowded with starry, yellowish-green flowers with a tuft of leaf-like bracts at the tip.
-The flowers are produced in mid to late summer.
+Eucomis autumnalis is a deciduous summer-growing bulb that produces flowers from mid to late summer.
+It grows up to 2 feet (60 cm) tall.
+The bulbs are ovoid, up to 4 inches (10 cm) in diameter, and give rise to a rosette of large, broad, soft-textured, fleshy, wavy-edged, up to 14 inches (35 cm), and up to 3 inches (7.5 cm) wide leaves.
+The inflorescence is a dense cylindrical raceme on a stout stalk crowded with starry yellowish-green flowers with a tuft of leaf-like bracts at the tip.

 USDA hardiness zone 7a to 11b: from 0 °F (−17.8 °C) to 50 °F (+10 °C).